Eradu, Western Australia

 Eradu is a small town in Western Australia located in the Mid West region of Western Australia 34 km east of Geraldton on the Geraldton–Mount Magnet Road.

-Following the opening of the Nangulu-Mullewa railway line in 1894 a station was opened at the location of the current town-site.
+Following the opening of the Narngulu to Mullewa railway line in 1894 a station was opened at the location of the current town-site.
 The name of the station was Greenough River until 1903.
 It remained a station with a station master from 1915 to 1921 and was gazetted as a town in 1920.
 The station later became a siding until it was closed in 1973.

+In 1934 Eradu held its first election mayoral election, and it became a heated battle between 2 families for the honour.
+Daniel "Chook" Roth was representing the Roth clan, while Andrew "Crackers" McCrackensmith was representing the McCrackensmith clan.
+Each family tried to sabotage the other's chances by created incidents that would tarnish the reputation of the other, and the police became involved on multiple occasions.
+Eventually, Daniel Roth was voted in as Eradu's first ever town mayor, and the McCracksmith family would later leave Eradu and move to nearby Bringo.

+In 1953/54, Eradu entered a team in the minor league of the Geraldton Cricket Association, but due to lack of consistent playing numbers, they would only last one season over that summer.
+They often fielded a team with less than the full 11 players on the field, and it became a running joke amongst the other teams that the team consisted of 9 players and 2 kangaroos.
+This cricket team would be Eradu's only sporting team in their history.

 The name is Aboriginal in origin and is the name of a pool found in the nearby Greenough River.

 Eradu was a coal mining town, and the mine was situated 50m from the town post office, located at the railway track junction.
-When the coal supply ran out, the townsfolk moved out to find other work, leaving the infrastructure behind.

-The old post office was adopted as housing, with the old coal mine being turned into a rubbish tip.
-The post office still stands, but it is not in use as either a post office or housing anymore.
-The old coal mine eventually filled up with rubbish and was filled in and closed.

-Daniel "Chook" Roth was one of the people living in the old post office, up until near the year 1997.
-He earned his nickname one day when his elder brother chased some chickens into the old mine (rubbish tip), and due to his love of the birds, he threatened to dob him in to their mother unless his brother climbed down into the mine to save them.